squillero/computer-sciences/Python/exams/fantacalcio/README.md

   still to buy.

 The second condition ensures that you can buy all the players required for each position.
 Indeed, for each role there are many players with a rating of 1 Millions of Fanta_USDs.
-For example, the budget for buying the first striker is 120 - 5 = 115 Millions of Fanta_USDs.
-If the price of the purchased attacker is 56, the remaining budget is 120 - 56 = 64.
-The budget for the purchase of the second attacker it is therefore 64 - 4 = 60.
+For example, the budget for buying the first forward is 120 - 5 = 115 Millions of Fanta_USDs.
+If the price of the purchased forward is 56, the remaining budget is 120 - 56 = 64.
+The budget for the purchase of the second forward it is therefore 64 - 4 = 60.
 For each role, the program prints on the screen the list of players purchased and their price.

 ** N.B.: ** After purchasing a player, he must be removed from the list of real players to avoid